vivsnguyen/Tandem-Trivia/README.md

 I want users to be able to save questions, view scores, and add their own questions to the trivia question bank.
 This is why I decided to send the question data to the front-end through the server.
 Later on, I would want to store the questions in a database.

 * #### More testing
-Integration tests
-Integration Testing Flask App
-Test server
-“End-to-End” Testing

-Test front end, javascript
+I want to add more testing, such as integration tests for my flask server and testing for my front end features.

 ## <a name="resources"></a>Resources
 ### Back End